Web Replay is no longer developed by Mozilla; however, the work continues as a standalone project. Learn more

 - Media elements are not supported yet, as many of these run third party multithreaded code which hasn't been tested with the infrastructure.

-Almost all implementation work so far has been on OS X 10.9.
+Almost all implementation work so far has been on macOS.
 Windows port work is underway, but is not yet working.
 The difficulties are in figuring out the set of system library APIs to intercept, in getting the memory management and dirty memory parts of the rewind infrastructure to work, and in handling the different graphics and IPC pathways on different platforms.

 - This should work on all platforms and architectures supported by Gecko, though with substantial port work required.